-The amazing and rare "I Dream of Jeannie" thermos decanters were made by Landers, Frary, and Clark from New Britain, Connecticut.
+The amazing and rare "I Dream of Jeannie" thermos decanters ("Dekantor") were made by Landers, Frary, and Clark from New Britain, Connecticut.
 They have chrome accents with black glass stoppers.
 You can imagine those on a Hollywood bedside table.

 The candlesticks were made by the Trenton Art Pottery Company.